Dhanashree200029/First-Projct/README.md

 Think of Git as a time machine for your code.
 It saves every version of your project so you can go back if something breaks.
 It also lets you work on new features separately (branches) without messing up the main project.

 GitHub:
 GitHub is like social media for code.
 It’s a cloud platform where you upload your Git projects (repositories).
 Others can see your work, suggest changes, and collaborate with you.
-It adds features like pull requests, issues, and project management tools
+It adds features like pull requests, issues, and project management tools,